 What to Expect on a Sunday Morning at Glen Abbey United

 Worship services at Glen Abbey United Church start at 10AM each Sunday morning.
-People will arrive any time between about 9:30 and 10:00.
-At the door you will be asked a couple of standard screening questions.
-If you haven’t provided proof of being fully vaccinated, (or a negative COVID-19 test within the last 72 hours), you will need to show it to the recorder.
-Another greeter will highlight your name on the contact list.
+People will arrive any time between about 9:30 and 10:00, when you will be greeted and can get a cup of coffee, tea or hot chocolate before service begins.
 From there you can enter the sanctuary, where worship takes place, and quietly reflect, pray, or just enjoy the prelude.
-Seating is marked with 2 metres distancing between each household.
-If you are new to Glen Abbey, we’re happy to talk with you outside, with no masks, after service, and you’ll always find a willing ear.
+If you are new to Glen Abbey, we’re happy to talk with you and you’ll always find a willing ear.

 At 10:00, service begins.
 Reverend Ted Vance, our minister, will proceed to the front of the church and welcome everyone.
 The service itself will vary from week to week, but in general it will follow this structure: